Cartfull-Shopper/cartfull-shopper.github.io/content/_index.md

       store.
 If they've abandoned their cart, you'll get notified and be able to view that cart.
 Once you know what they were shopping for, you can reach out with a specialized email to help you make the sale."

+    # service item loop
+    - title : "Gain Insights"
+      images:
+      - "images/big-commerce-monitor-carts-insights.png"
+      content : "Track the overall health of your store and answer important questions.
+      Are too many active carts being abandoned?
+What products are your most abandoned?
+      What's the average age of your carts and can you get that down?"

 ##################### Call to action #####################